OpenCDSS/cdss-rest-services-examples/examples/curl/README.md

 The following queries 15-minute streamflow data for recent (default) period for station `PLAKERCO` and saves JSON format to local file `PLAKERCO.json`.
 Note that the URL must be quoted on Linux because of special characters in the URL.
 It is also OK to use quotes in Windows command shell.
-The `-o` option specifies the output file, which is necessary because the web service URL does not match a simple file.
+The `-o` option specifies the output file, which is necessary because the web service URL does not match a simple file name.

 ```
 curl -o PLAKERCO.json "https://dwr.state.co.us/Rest/GET/api/v2/telemetrystations/telemetrytimeseriesraw/?format=jsonprettyprint&abbrev=PLAKERCO&parameter=DISCHRG"